Accounts Receivable Software

 What is the value of your product to your customers?
 Put a number on it: that’s your price.
 Think about their ROI and find a suitable number that will make it worthwhile for them.

-It doesn’t matter how much it costs you to provide this value, focus on the customer's needs and what they get in return
+It doesn’t matter how much it costs you to provide this value, focus on the customer's needs and what they get in return when engaging in value based selling (a popular sales methodology)

 For this approach to work, you need to focus on successfully branding and marketing the value that you provide - it’s all about perception!